LMS Requirements: An Ultimate Checklist

 Of course, it’s almost impossible to make people take courses daily, but you can motivate them to share and discuss interesting educational content with each other online.

 If you want to leverage social collaboration, consider an LMS with social learning features.
 These systems are similar to social media in a way, where employees can publish articles, interact with colleagues on discussion forums, and like and share content.
-Instructors and experts can also add training materials for employees and, if necessary, answer questions.
+Instructors and experts can also add training content for employees and answer questions, if necessary.

 Talent management